 Section 1.
 Owners Easements of Enjoyment.
-Every owner shall have a right and easement of enjoyment in and to the Common Area which shall be appurtenant to and shall pass with the title to every Lot, subject to the following provisions:
+Every owner shall have a right and easement of enjoyment in and to the Common Area which shall pass with the title to every Lot, subject to the following provisions:

 (a) The right of the Association to charge reasonable admission and other fees for the use of any recreational facility situated upon the Common Area;